Review · Other Supplements

 What you actually get

 • A PDF guide.
-A short ebook on how to use the tracks, with basic hearing-health habits and listening tips.
+Often titled something like “The Edison Wave Protocol” — a short ebook explaining how to use the audio, with some basic anatomy and lifestyle tips.
+Quality varies wildly across similar products.

 The honest read